rexlabsio/data-transfer-object/README.md

 DataTransferObject uses flags to change the default behaviour of your types making them useful for a variety of use cases.

-For new applications and newer versions of PHP we strongly recommend the use of plain php objects with read only properties where possible in libraries and [Laravel Data](https://github.com/spatie/laravel-data) in apps.
+For new applications and newer versions of PHP we strongly recommend the use of plain php objects with read only properties where possible in libraries and [Laravel Data](https://github.com/spatie/laravel-data), when appropriate, in apps.

 ## Install